ManohisoaRandria/mvc-framework/README.md

 # v1.0.0
-this is a test project with some examples to use this framework just import:``AllInOneJar.jar`` in your java web project
+this is a test project with some examples to use this framework just import:``webFramework.jar`` in your java web project